loafey/master-thesis/Notes/AsmSpec.typ

 A small shim is added when calling functions using the C ABI @wiki:X86_calling_conventions_cdecl, as to allow for FFI.
 See @cCalls for more details about this.

-#align(center)[== About registers]
-The X86-64 registers are only to be used as temporary storage for variables.
-Outside of using C ABI functions, variables should always be stored on the stack, and variables passed to other functions are done by copying them to the suitable stack.
-If registers need to be kept inbetween function calls, temporarily push and pop them
-from the stack!
-The ABI make no promises about which registers functions may or may not interact with.

-#align(center)[== Efficiency]
-As will be made clear by this spec, the focus of this specification is not necessarily efficiency memory wise.
-Each stack frame needs to use at least 4 bytes, which is double than what C uses by default, but compared to other system level languages this is not too bad.
-Worth to not that the minimum stack frame size is very platform and compiler dependant, so these are a rough estimate for X86-64 Linux.
-#table(
-  columns: (1fr,1fr,1fr),
-  [Language], [Minimum stack frame size in bytes], [Considered system-level], [SLFL],     [4],                                 [#sym.checkmark], [C],        [2],                                 [#sym.checkmark], [C++],      [??],                                [#sym.checkmark],
-  [Rust],     [??],                                [#sym.checkmark],
-)
-(extremely hard to find resources for this :( )

-#pagebreak()
 #align(center)[== Abbreviations]
 The following document will use these abbreviations for readability.
 #let abbrName(nm) = [#h(10pt) #sym.bullet #h(4pt) #nm:];